taroooyan/bg-wiki/Nano-Operation-Manual.md

 *LED wipe?
 Work with the screen display turned off and cool.
 Wipe the screen using light pressure.
 Use clean, lint free cotton, microfiber cloths or low-lint wipes. (

-**16. Warranty, Certification, Calibration, reliability, validity**
+####13.
+Warranty, Certification, Calibration, reliability, validity

-**Warranty**.
-This is a kit.
-See kit fulfillment in the Nano Manual Kit Assembly. email contact@safecast.org.
+**Warranty** See kit fulfillment in the Nano Manual Kit Assembly. email contact@safecast.org.

 **Certification** “The nano itself will go through official certification for gamma reading inside and outside of the pelican case.
 Once this has been done and we find any variance, the nano allows for easy recallibration in the parameter file that's on the nano's SD card. ; the Onyx certification we found accuracy within 2% over a wide range of radiation. itself (like the Onyx with the same GM pancake sensor) Source” [[Information, Misinformation, Disinformation (or, these aren’t the droids you’re looking for)|http://blog.safecast.org/2012/12/information-misinformation-disinformation-or-these-arent-the-droids-youre-looking-for-part-1/ ]] Part 1 December 29, 2012, which blog article compares different kinds of radiation detectors, radiation units..…